GangaChatrvedi/GangaChatrvedi.com/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a full stack developer based in Delhi, India.
+I'm a full stack developer based in New Delhi, India.